emo-bon/MetaGOflow/docs/usage.rst

 The sequences file can be provided to ``metaGOflow`` directly or an ENA accession id of the run of intereste can be provided and
 ``metaGOflow`` will fetch the data automatically.

-.. attention:: ``metaGOflow`` is not valid for the analysis of long reads samples
+.. attention:: ``metaGOflow`` is not valid for the analysis of long reads samples, e.g. Oxford Nanopore or PacBio reads.

 Run ``metaGOflow``